shengchaochen82/FFTS/README.md

-# Federated Foundation Models on Heterogeneous Time Series <FFTS>
+# Federated Foundation Models on Heterogeneous Time Series - New framework *FFTS*

 ### Official implementation for our AAAI'25 paper "Federated Foundation Models on Heterogeneous Time Series".